 Aged furniture will not have an even, smooth finish.
 The look of aged paint is uneven, but unevenness that looks deliberate and coordinated.
 Two overlapping layers of paint, with the top layer partially incomplete, is the classic way to achieve this.
 The top layer should be a darker version of the base layer, so the paint looks like it has faded in the sunlight.
 Choose the appropriate colour shades in advance.

 - Prepare the surface by sanding the wood, or cleaning with sugar soap to remove any grease.
 Wait till the surface is completely dry.

 - When the lighter base layer of paint is dry you can add the darker shade of paint.
-Do this with a flat paintbrush is a criss-cross pattern.
+Do this with a flat paintbrush in a criss-cross pattern.

-- When the paint is still damp use a muslin cloth to dab off the darker paint, and blur the surface.
-Some people like to remove more paint form the edges or anywhere that should be exposed to more wear.
+- When the paint is still damp use a muslin cloth to dab off the darker paint and blur the surface.
+Some people like to remove more paint from the edges or anywhere that should be exposed to more wear.

 - When the paint is dry it will have a pleasantly uneven ‘worn’ look.

 Some home DIY projects are a good hobby.
 Restoring some furniture can be satisfying.
 But it takes a long time to repaint an entire home.
 Have the main painting done be professionals, and enjoy adding the décor details yourself.